alphagov/govuk-rfcs/draft-rfc-document-types-schema-names-and-templates.md

 ## Proposal

 A **document type** is what users call a thing.
 It's often a "real" concept, like a press release, a speech, a policy.
-"Is a"
+"Is a {name}"

 A **schema** defines what the data looks like.&nbsp;"Uses a {name} schema"